 Once the payment amount is settled, the non-custodial parent can pay more than the designated amount if they choose, but not less.
 A court can also adjust the payments in circumstances where the initially determined amount is deemed unjust.
 Travel costs, educational, and medical needs can all be factors in the adjustment of the child support arrangement.

-If you are in need of a family law attorney in St. Louis to help your family sort out child custody and support arrangements, contact Featherston Law Firm today by calling (314) 842-5222.
+If you are in need of a family law attorney in St. Charles, MO, to help your family sort out child custody and support arrangements, contact Featherston Law Firm today by calling (314) 842-5222.

 Featherston Law Firm, LLC provides exceptional family law services in the St. Louis, MO area.
-When you need a family law attorney in St. Louis, Melissa Featherston will fight for your rights in paternity, child custody, and more.
+When you need a family law attorney in St. Charles, MO, Melissa Featherston will fight for your rights in paternity, child custody, and more.

 Our areas of practice include family law, divorce, custody modification, paternity, child support, child custody, grandparent custody, and family rights.
 Named one of St. Louis’ best lawyers, Featherston will work with you to develop the best plan of action for your legal concern.
 She will help tailor her services to your specific needs to ensure you receive the best possible solutions.